mirshahreza/AppEnd/مستندات-معماری-AppEnd.md

 ### 2. Dynamic Code Compilation

-- کدهای C# در `workspace/server` به صورت داینامیک کامپایل می‌شوند
+- C# code in `workspace/server` is dynamically compiled
-- از Roslyn برای کامپایل استفاده می‌شود
+- Uses Roslyn for compilation
-- Assembly داینامیک ایجاد می‌شود
+- Creates dynamic assembly
-- امکان Refresh بدون Restart اپلیکیشن
+- Can Refresh without restarting application

 ### 3. Query Builder

-- ساخت کوئری SQL از JSON
+- Build SQL query from JSON
-- پشتیبانی از:
+- Supports:
-  - WHERE clauses (با CompareOperators مختلف)
+  - WHERE clauses (with various CompareOperators)
   - ORDER BY
   - Pagination
   - Aggregations